unshiftio/magikarp/README.md

 [cover]: https://img.shields.io/coveralls/unshiftio/magikarp/master.svg?style=flat-square
 [irc]: https://img.shields.io/badge/IRC-irc.freenode.net%23unshift-00a8ff.svg?style=flat-square

-Magicarp is a library for building applications.
+Magikarp is a library for building applications.
 Not normal applications, but path (from URL's) based applications.
 It doesn't see URL's as routes but as application.
 Every piece of the path is an individual application and these applications can be shared, modulized and sliced up in any way you want.